penumbra-zone/penumbra/docs/protocol/src/addresses_keys/addresses.md

 ## Detection Keys

-Each address has an associated *detection key*, allowing the creator of the address to delegate a [probabilistic detection capability][fmd] to a third-party scanning service.
+Each address has an associated *detection key*, allowing the creator of the address to delegate a [probabilistic detection capability](../crypto/fmd.md) to a third-party scanning service.

 The detection key consists of one component,